Paul-Briman/CryptoPay/replit.md

 ## Overview

 CryptoPay is a modern Bitcoin investment platform built with React and Node.js.
 The application allows users to register, log in, select investment plans, and manage their Bitcoin investments.
-It features a clean black and yellow theme with responsive design, user authentication, plan management, and admin functionality.
+It features a consistent professional black and yellow theme with responsive design, user authentication, plan management, and admin functionality with dedicated admin login page.

 ## User Preferences